An institution of higher learning,

-The first academic year began with Dr. Ellis Baker as the first president.
-Classes were held in the facilities of the Church at Bryant until 1953, when the college moved to 1702 4th Avenue.
+The college's inaugural academic year began with Dr. Ellis Baker as its first president.
+Classes were held in the facilities of the Church at Bryant until 1953, when the college moved to 1702 4th Avenue in Scottsbluff.

 Gerald Parriott became the fourth president of the college July 1, 1981 with Mr. Beeman serving as Vice President of Academic Affairs.
 This reversal of roles was in accordance with Mr. Beeman's wishes.
 Mr. Parriott served as president until the fall of 1985, at which time he resigned to return to the classroom full time.
 Lawrence D. Leathermon accepted the call to serve as president of the college and served November 1985 to March 2001.
 Mr. Leathermon, as president, and Mr. Parriott, as Vice President of Academic Affairs, worked as a team for the betterment of Platte Valley Bible College from 1985 to 2001.
 Dr. Parriott was appointed president of the college and Mr. Charles Beard began his work as Vice President of Academic Affairs in 2001.

 Jason Hanselman, a 1996 graduate of Platte Valley Bible College, became the sixth president in May of 2003.
 George Keralis became Vice President of Academic Affairs in 2005.
-Mr. Hanselman helped the college establish a degree completion program that allows the college to fulfill her mission of educating leaders in the best and most efficient manner possible.
+Mr. Hanselman helped the college establish a degree completion program that allowed the college to fulfill its mission of educating leaders in the best and most efficient manner possible.

 In June of 2007, Summit Christian College purchased buildings and property at 2025 21st Street in Gering, NE.
 The property had formerly belonged to Heritage Health Care of Gering.
-The college immediately began a renovation project that transformed the former health care facility into a modern campus at which students can receive an affordable quality Christian education in a safe environment.
+The college immediately began a renovation project that transformed the former health care facility into a modern campus.
 The college began classes at its new Gering campus in January 2008.

 Scott Gribble began serving as the interim president and Merle Powell began serving as the Vice President of Academic Affairs in May of 2008.
 In the spring of 2009, David Parrish became the seventh president of Summit Christian College.
 With the Gering campus as its base of operations for its traditional college program and adult continuing education programs, the college has a renewed interest in refining its programs that prepare people for leadership in the areas of ministry, missions, and Christian education.

-During the existence of the college, her graduates and former students have gone throughout the United States and around the world preaching the Word of Life.
+During the existence of the college, its graduates and former students have worked throughout the United States and around the world preaching the Word of Life.